dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   **Record**:

-    1. For each field `f` in `p`:
+    1. For each field in `p`:

         1. Let `f` be `i : (field, [])` where `field` is the corresponding getter name for the field.

-        2. Bind `e` to the field accessor for this field.
+        2. Bind `f` to the field accessor for this field.

-        3. Bind invocations in the field subpattern using parent `e`.
+        3. Bind invocations in the field subpattern using parent `f`.

 *   **Object**: